Risk-on Risk-off Indicators

 NASDAQ Down = Risk-Off

 When money is chasing return and market mood is improving, capital tends to favor equities.
 As a general rule, the NASDAQ -flush with technology stocks- tends to imply retail money, while the S&P 500 tends to reflect institutional investment and the Dow Jones international big money.
 The allure of what is popular is hard to resist.
 That is why when you see the NASDAQ falling it is labeled as “risk-on”.
-Alternatively, once the fear of losing subsides the NASDAQ tends to outperform.
+Alternatively, once the fear of losing subsides the NASDAQ tends to outperform, as tech stocks may get irrationally sold.

 Dow Transportation Average